 TomTom introduced the feature with the first Spark and not a whole lot has changed, which is both good and bad.
 There's still 3GB of storage but you are still strewn to uploading iTunes playlists to the watch via TomTom MySports Connect (Mac or PC).
 It's a little more slick now, scanning available playlists on your computer, but we wish there was an easier and less fiddly way to cram your tunes onto the Spark 3.

 Once the tracks are on, you'll need to pair some Bluetooth headphones to the watch.
 But again, it's seamless sometimes and at other times not.
 I've tried numerous pairs of wireless sports headphones including TomTom's new ones, and I've had mixed results trying to get them to connect.
-Getting non-TomTom headphones to connect requires a bit of a knack.
+Getting non-TomTom headphones to connect still requires a bit of a knack.

 When it does work, you can simply select playlists from within the settings menu on the watch, but you still can't select individual tracks.